 The Norwegian Peace Association (Norges Fredslag) is Norway's oldest peace organization.
 It was founded in 1885 by MP Wollert Konow.
 Among it's first members were renowned authors Bjørnstjerne Bjørnson and Arne Garborg.
 The organisation played a major role in the peaceful devolvement of the union with Sweden in 1905, along with its Swedish sister organisation.

-Today it is an independent NGO with mainly volunteers and no permanent staff.
+Today it is an independent NGO with mainly volunteers and a few permanent staff.
 The NPA works for lasting world peace based on economic and social justice, freedom and personal responsibility, and for the development of a culture of peace where conflicts within and between countries are managed constructively and nonviolently.

 The NPA takes an active role in influencing Norwegian opinion and policy-makers by lobbying with partners for peace-friendly policies on the national and international arenas.
 Some of the focal points in this activity are the cause and prevention of violent conflict, alternative solutions to war and global disarmament.
 The organization consists of individuals with both academic expertise and international experience working with conflict transformation, peace education and arms trade.

 Here is the English version of our strategy.

 The Norwegian Peace Association (Norges Fredslag) is a member of the coalition Campaign to Stop Killer Robots.

 On 4th September 2013, Alexander Harang from the Peace Association participated in a panel discussion at a meeting organised by Peace Research Institute Oslo (PRIO).
 The meeting was held in English.